davidwl/AppLaunchpad/docs/authorization-configuration.md

 # Authorization configuration

-To configure authorization in Luigi:
+To configure authorization in AppLaunchpad:

 1. Configure the [general authorization options](#general-authorization-options).